 “It was inspiring to witness how an environment offering a supportive network, acceptance and purposeful activity impacted and improved the lives of the people at the farm.”

 It was such a success that we plan to repeat this trip in the coming year for any students on the BSc Psychology and Counselling Degree course.

 The Department of Psychology at Staffordshire University offers a range of undergraduate and postgraduate degrees in Psychology at the University’s £30 million Science Centre in Stoke-on-Trent.

 Interested in a Psychology degree?
 Come to an Open Day – for further details and to book your place at an open day please click here.

-For further information about Health Psychology courses and research at Staffordshire University please visit the following webpages:
+For more information about the Psychology degrees on offer at Staffordshire University please visit the below pages: